1. Why is the Nuyorican Poets Cafe a non-profit organization?

 The Nuyorican Poets Cafe is available for rentals from time to time.
 Most often, we rent to other non-profit groups for evening benefit events; to school or educational groups for daytime events; to production companies for film or TV location shooting; for book launches or for other receptions.
 Rental rates are determined on a case-by-case basis, depending on the length of the event, the number of people expected to attend, the technical demands of the event and the number of our staff members who will be needed to work the event.
 We encourage prospective renters to look at these pictures of the Cafe’s interior and this list of the Cafe’s technical specifications and resources here.
 If you’re interested in renting the Cafe, please contact 212-780-9386 or firstname.lastname@example.org.

 10. How do I apply for jobs or internships at the Cafe?

-11. How do I get to perform my poetry at the Nuyo?
-How do I become a poetry slammer at the Nuyo?
+11. How do I get to perform my poetry at the Nuyorican?
+How do I become a poetry slammer at the Nuyorican?

 12. What kind of Open Mic opportunities do you have for poets, spoken word artists and jazz musicians? how do I sign up for the open mic?

 Our open mic events operate on a first-come-first-serve basis.
 Interested performers may line up at the venue 1 hour before doors open (e.g. 8pm for a 9pm show).
 When doors open, we pass out a sign up sheet and the first 25-30 performers receive slots.
 Open Mic Monday participants receive 5 minutes to perform; Wednesday Night Slam Open performers get approximately 3 minutes.

 Our featured poets at the Friday Night Slams are advance-curated by the event's host; we do not allow the general public to perform at these events or accept outside submissions.
 However, we encourage Friday Slam attendees to stick around for the Open Room, a post-show open mic starting around 12:30am